 Launch File Explorer and then head over to the following folder:

 Here, you will find a folder named DetectionHistory.
 You need to delete it.

 After that, restart your device and perform a quick scan and this time you will no longer find threats.
 To confirm this thing, you can head over to the Protection History page.

 You need to make sure, that if Windows Defender detects a new trojan, then you have to perform the same steps again.

-In case, even after following the above workaround Windows Defender keep detecting the Trojan, then it is possible that the threat level is so severe that it fails to remove it.
+In case, even after following the above workaround Windows Defender keeps detecting the Trojan, then it is possible that the threat level is so severe that it fails to remove it.
 In this situation, try this:

 Download Microsoft Safety Scanner and run it.
-From the options, select Full scan, it will take time depending on data available on your device.
+From the options, select Full scan, it will take time depending on the data available on your device.